Bill Hemmer: “You said cancer changes your life, and oftentimes for the better.”

 Ewww, that sounds creepy and full of granola tree hugging!?
 I promise it’s not.

 I would use the time I HAD to be still to meditate often.
 To focus and guide my breathing.
 To develop much more control of individual muscles, breathing patterns, anxieties and control of my own thoughts.
 I have had to study intricately how this body works and learn to listen closely to it.
-It’s very empowering when you realise that you have the power to heal thy self daily by the foods that you consume and tapping into the resources that already reside within you.
+It’s very empowering when you realize that you have the power to heal thy self daily by the foods that you consume and tapping into the resources that already reside within you.
 Strength came from the wisdom that lies within.
 That strength quiets my often anxiety ridden mind and prompts me to take the very best care of myself.
 Regular meditation and yoga practice has helped me to overcome and achieve many things in a variety of areas in my life.
 It’s not just for those cool yogis in robes spouting incredible wisdom… it’s for schlumps like us too.

 #3- Look at the Soul Not the Package.